containers-ai/rook/design/alamada/design.md

-## What is Alamada
+## What is Alameda

-Alameda is an intelligent resource orchestrator for Kubernetes, providing the features of autonomous balancing, scaling and scheduling by using machine learning.
-Alameda learns the continuing changes of compute and I/O metrics from clusters, predicts the future demands for pods, and intelligently orchestrates underlying resources to fulfill the dynamic resource requests without manual configuration.
+Alameda is an intelligent resource orchestrator for Kubernetes, providing the features of autonomous balancing, scaling, and scheduling by using machine learning.
+Alameda learns the continuing changes of computing and I/O metrics from clusters, predicts the future demands for pods, and intelligently orchestrates underlying resources to fulfill the dynamic resource requests without manual configuration.

 For more details, please refer to https://github.com/containers-ai/Alameda